oluyalireuben/MathMinds-Game/README.md

 # MathMinds-Game
 Educational math game for grades 4-6, fostering a fun learning environment.
 Adaptive quizzes cover primary math topics.
 Engaging UI with vibrant visuals.
 Reinforce fundamental principles in an interactive way.

-Difficulty levels to be added (Easy, Medium and Hard levels).
+Difficulty levels to be added (Easy, Medium and Hard levels)

 ## Usage